driescroons/mikro-orm-graphql-example/readme.md

 4. Start the graphQL server via `pnpm start` (for prod) or `pnpm dev`(for dev)
 5. Open a browser to [localhost:4000/graphql](http://localhost:4000/graphql)

 ## ⚡️ Testing

-Unit tests are fully implemented and run locally
+Unit tests and code coverage are fully implemented

 1. `pnpm test`
+2. `pnpm coverage`

 ## 🗂️ Migrations